-Verne Lundquist joined the CBS Sports Masters® announce team in 1983 and has called the action at Augusta National every year except 1997-98.
-This is his 29th year covering the Masters for CBS.
-He also calls the PGA Championship and several PGA TOUR events.
+Verne Lundquist returned to the PGA Championship announce team in 2000 after providing commentary in 1993 and 1994.
+He also joined the CBS Sports Masters® announce team in 1983 and has called the action at Augusta National every year except 1997-98, in addition to several other PGA TOUR events.

 During his tenure, Lundquist has broadcast more than 20 different sports for the Network.
 He rejoined CBS Sports as an NFL and college play-by-play announcer in 1998 after having previously worked for the Network from 1982-96.
 Lundquist serves as the lead play-by-play announcer with Gary Danielson for CBS Sports’ coverage of college football.
 He also serves as play-by-play announcer for CBS Sports' coverage of NCAA basketball, including the NCAA Division I Men’s Basketball Championship.

 Lundquist was inducted into the National Sportscasters and Sportswriters Association Hall of Fame in 2007.
 Well known in Texas as the long-time radio voice of the Dallas Cowboys (1972-84), he was sports director at WFAA-TV in Dallas for 16 years.
 Lundquist was inducted into the Texas Radio Hall of Fame in 2003.
 He won seven consecutive Texas Sportscaster of the Year Awards (1977-83).
 Lundquist was inducted into the Texas Sports Hall of Fame in 2005.
 It was the first time in the 55-year history of the Texas Sports Hall of Fame that members of the media were inducted.
 Lundquist was part of the inaugural class along with seven other legendary sportscasters and sports writers.
 He also was named the 2005 Legend of the Sun Bowl by the Sun Bowl Association.